Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Frank-Wolfe algorithms

-In this section, we give the exact variation of the original Frank--Wolfe algorithm that we use to tackle the membership problem for the local polytope.
-This is based on the \emph{lazy blended pairwise conditional gradients}~\cite{TTP21}, which stores the vertices of the polytope used to represent the current iterate and reuses them to accelerate the convergence.
-Ideas for reusing previously-discovered vertices as weak separation oracles were already suggested in \cite{BNV16} in the context of the Gilbert algorithm and \cite{BPZ19} for Frank--Wolfe.
+In this section, we give the exact variation of the original Frank-Wolfe algorithm that we use to tackle the membership problem for the local polytope.
+This is based on the \emph{lazy blended pairwise conditional gradients}~\cite{TTP21}, which stores the vertices of the polytope used to represent the current iterate and reuses them to accelerate convergence.
+Ideas for reusing previously-discovered vertices as weak separation oracles were already suggested in \cite{BNV16} in the context of the Gilbert algorithm and \cite{BPZ19} for Frank-Wolfe.
 In both contexts, this vertex storage was used as a cache only to reduce the number of calls to the true minimisation oracle and not to improve descent directions as in the present algorithm.
-We recall that $\bd_{\lambda}$ is the matrix associated with the strategy $\lambda=(\va,\vb)$.
+We recall that $\bd_{\lambda}$ is the correlation matrix associated with the deterministic strategy $\lambda=(\va,\vb)$.

-\cref{algo:bpcg} leverages an active set representation of the current iterate, i.e., it keeps track of the convex combination of deterministic strategies (referred to as \emph{atoms} in the Frank--Wolfe literature) forming the iterate.
+\cref{algo:bpcg} leverages an \emph{active} set representation of the current iterate, i.e., it keeps track of the convex combination of vertices (referred to as \emph{atoms} in the Frank-Wolfe literature) forming the iterate.
 The \emph{pairwise} denomination comes from steps that are transferring weight in the convex combination from one \emph{away} atom (which has a nonzero weight) to another \emph{forward} one (which may or may not have a nonzero weight), as illustrated in \cref{fig:zigzag}.
-Geometrically, such a step yields a descent direction parallel to the line joining the away and the forward vertices.
+Geometrically, such steps yield a descent direction parallel to the line joining the away and the forward vertices.
 The \emph{lazy} aspect of the algorithm refers to the fact that the LMO from \cref{line:bpcg_lmo} is called only when the pairwise steps on the active set atoms cannot provide sufficient progress.
 Since we optimise a smooth and strongly convex function over a polytope, the algorithm enjoys a linear convergence rate~\cite[Theorem 3.2]{TTP21}, as long as the alternating maximisation used within the LMO (cf.~\cref{app:heuristic}) provides sufficient progress.
 The computed solution is ensured to be local, and the validity of the separating hyperplane is proven with the last LMO call performed exactly via a QUBO, see \cref{app:reformulation}.

 In our case, the gradient $\nabla f(\bx)$ is equal to $\bx-v_0\bp$.
 We can exploit this structure to accelerate the algorithm by avoiding the repeated computation of $\innp{\nabla f(\bx_t), \bd_\lambda}$ in \cref{line:bpcg_away,line:bpcg_local} of \cref{algo:bpcg}.
 More precisely, since the current iterate is a convex combination of the atoms of the active set, i.e., $\bx_t=\sum_\mu q_\mu^{(t)}\bd_\mu$, we have